rogerkeays/unchecked/README.md

 Import to use in your code:

-    import static unchecked.*;
+    import static unchecked.unchecked.*;

 ## Testing

-    ./unchecked.java
+Tests are run by the `make` script.
 No output means the tests ran successfully.
 If you want to run the tests from your own build system, make sure assertions are enabled with the `java -ea` switch.

 ## Related Resources